 - Need a quick way to do trig calculations?
 See Page Tutor and just fill in the sides or angles you know and it does the rest.

-- BobCad/Cam®—A consumer priced software that now includes a post processor for EMC, this is a popular and well-thought out alternative to expensive shop level CAD/CAM programs.
+- BobCad/Cam®—A consumer-priced software that now includes a post-processor for EMC, this is a popular and well-thought-out alternative to expensive shop-level CAD/CAM programs.
 A number of Sherline users are already using BobCAD and getting good results.
-Their website offers free demo versions for download if you want to try it out.
+Their website offers free demo versions for download if you want to try them out.

 - RhinoCAM—RhinoCAM by MecSoft is a popular program among home users and professionals alike.
-A post processor for EMC is available.
+A post-processor for EMC is available.
 Now also available is a program called RhinoArt that can convert bitmap raster images into g-code.
-It would be useful to modelers, sign makers and jewelers to name just a few.
-It retails for and introductory price of about $499.00 at this time.
+It would be useful to modelers, sign makers, and jewelers, to name just a few.
+It retails for an introductory price of about $499.00 at this time.

-- SolidWorks® and SolidEdge®—Two competing 3D solid modeling programs, these seem to set the standards for the industry when it comes to three dimensional design.
-Both can save 3D work as an .stl file that can be translated into G-code using a free utility provided by Sherline.
-Keep in mind that a free utility is not going to be as sophisticated in writing G-code for you as a full-featured CAM program, but it will get you a tool path and you can take it from there.
+- SolidWorks® and SolidEdge®—Two competing 3D solid modeling programs, these seem to set the standards for the industry when it comes to three-dimensional design.
+Both can save 3D work as an .IGES or .STEP file that can be converted to a G-code program using several of the Cad/Cam programs that are listed.

 - VCarve Pro 4—Several carving and routing programs for cutting and engraving 3D relief are offered relief by www.vectric.com, and a customer testimonial we received says VCarve Pro 4 is very intuitive and easy to learn.